Acute pancreatitis is inflammation of the pancreas that occurs suddenly.

 Abdominal pain is the most prominent symptom of acute pancreatitis.

-It is diagnosed by at least two of the following: characteristic abdominal pain, serum amylase or lipase levels ≥3 times the upper limit of normal and characteristic abdominal imaging findings.
+It is diagnosed by at least two of the following: Characteristic abdominal pain, serum lipase and/or amylase levels ≥3 times the upper limit of normal and characteristic abdominal imaging findings.